dz129/monopolysim/README.md

 Reflection so far:

+(6/9/22)
+My god I was frustrated today.
+I was debugging the program for a lot of issues listed in update (1.2).
+I'll keep doing the project on a later date.
+I got some features to work at the cost of other features.
+Also I'm going to finish the python data processor today.

 (6/8/22)
 Made my first update to the github ever, pretty happy with the automation feature that I added (basically realized what I was doing wrong before).
 However, an infinite loop keeps happening at random.
 I want to work hard to fix that before I start fixing up the trading system.